aaz25/431-2021/README.md

 - We anticipate student final project presentations will take place on 2021-12-06, 2021-12-07 and 2021-12-09, with a detailed schedule made available in early November.
 Students should anticipate remaining in Northeast Ohio through 2021-12-09 for 431.
 - All work for 431 (including the final exam and all final project materials) will be completed by noon on Monday 2021-12-13.

-## Note for Prospective Teaching Assistants
+## For Prospective Teaching Assistants

 Please visit http://bit.ly/ta-positions-431-2021 for information on how to apply for either a (compensated or volunteer) teaching assistantship with Dr. Thomas Love this fall to work on the new version of PQHS/CRSP/MPHP 431.
 Commitments range from 6 to 20 hours per week.